WorldWindLabs/AgroSphere/README.md

 <img src="images/nasalogo.png" height="100"/>

 # <a href="https://worldwind.arc.nasa.gov/agrosphere/">AgroSphere</a>
+(The a and s in agrosphere are not capitalized!
+Otherwise, the link will not work!)

 ## <a href="https://worldwind.arc.nasa.gov/agrosphere/about.html">Link to Our Website</a>

 ### NASA World Wind is a free, open-source API that provides the tools to create interactive -